 What If There’s Nothing I Can Do?

 If there’s nothing you can or will do to satisfy this negative reviewer for whatever reason, whether because they can’t be satisfied or the issue was monumental, you’re not doomed to sit in one-star purgatory forever.
 The thing about reviews is that the more you have, the less each individual one counts in the average, just like with grades in school.
 If you get a C on the test and it’s the only grade in the class, you’ve got a C in the class; but if you got a C on the test but all your other grades were As, you might make out with an A or B in the class.
 Same applies to reviews.
 So, solicit positive reviews from other clients, ones you know are satisfied with your service.
-There are a few ways you can do this, which we discuss in our post, Get your Home Services Clients to Write Online Reviews.

 Bad reviews suck, and they can have a negative effect on potential customers, especially now that so many people are researching home service pros online, but they aren’t the end-all, be-all.
 If you get a negative review, determine its authenticity and respond accordingly by addressing the review itself and bolstering your rating with good reviews.